 The year 2017 witnessed plethora of events that were prominent global newsmakers.
-DigitalGlobe satellite imagery captures all of them — ranging from natural disasters to horrendous tragedies to flaring up of conflicts to political volatility and unpredictability to man-made catastrophes to environmental degradation to pioneering technological advancements and being almost on the brink of an Armageddon.
+DigitalGlobe satellite imagery captures all of them — ranging from natural disasters to horrendous tragedies, from flaring up of conflicts to political volatility and unpredictability, man-made catastrophes to environmental degradation, and from pioneering technological advancements to almost being on the brink of an Armageddon.

 “We saw tragedies unfold, like the famine in Africa and Yemen, and we saw moments of great progress, like the strategic victories over the Islamic State in Syria and Iraq.
 DigitalGlobe’s satellite constellation had a front-row seat to these and thousands of other impactful events in 2017, collecting more than 1 billion square kilometers of the world’s highest quality commercial satellite imagery.
 This imagery enabled governments, commercial firms, and NGOs around the world to understand our changing planet and make decisions with confidence.”
 Dan Jablonsky, the president of DigitalGlobe

 Here are some of the major events of the year 2017 encapsulated in DigitalGlobe satellite imagery:

 SpaceX advanced its reusable rockets

 On December 15, SpaceX launched the first mission to fly a reused orbital rocket and spacecraft to resupply the International Space Station.
 This image, taken on December 12 by DigitalGlobe‘s GeoEye-1 satellite, shows the Falcon 9 rocket horizontal on the launch pad.

 The Space X launch marked the 20th time SpaceX launched and recovered a rocket instead of jettisoning it.

 This image, taken on August 30 by DigitalGlobe‘s WorldView-2 satellite, shows the extensive flooding in Brookshire, Texas.